DirtyKeyboard/phase-1-project/README.md

 ## Conclusion

 We built this app 3 weeks into our Flatiron bootcamp course to showcase the use of HTML, Javascript, and CSS.
-Enjoy our mock car store and check our our code for the UX in our CSS file.
+Enjoy our mock car store and check our our code for the UI in our CSS file.

 ## Resources